surenss861/riskmate/docs/GOVERNANCE_MODEL.md

 **Critical Principle:** Capabilities are **server-enforced at the API layer**, not UI permissions.
 If a role cannot perform an action, the API returns an explicit error code.
 This makes privilege escalation impossible and audit trails unambiguous.

+**Executive Immutability:** Executives are enforced as read-only observers at both the API layer and database RLS level.
+They are technically incapable of mutating governance records (jobs, sign-offs, documents, mitigations, sites, audit logs).
+Any attempted mutation is hard-blocked by database policies and logged as `auth.role_violation`.
+This separation ensures oversight cannot be self-validated and maintains legal defensibility.

 ---

 ## Role Capability Matrix